Congratulations! You just built your Shopify website.

 Start by selecting 2 or 3 strategies that actually fit your case.
 Implement them, and see the results.

 Not all social proof notifications and banners are created equal, though.
-So it’s important to track the conversions that each notification brings, and optimize accordingly.
+So it’s important to track each notification's conversions and optimize accordingly.

 If you have any questions, feel free to drop them in the comments section below.
 We'll get back to you as soon as possible.